-Before hiring employees, spend time learning how to calculate payroll for your business.
-It’ll save you time from having to correct errors and thousands of dollars in penalties; you might even experience lower turnover by eliminating paycheck frustrations.
-You can perform calculations manually (hours worked X pay rate), using an online calculator, or with software.
+Before hiring employees, it’s important to take the time to learn how to calculate payroll for your business.
+It’ll save you time from having to correct errors and possibly thousands in fines, and you might even experience lower turnover by eliminating paycheck frustrations.
+You can perform calculations manually (hours worked X pay rate), use an online calculator, or rely on software.

-To start doing payroll, figure out how much time each employee has worked for the period.
-For hourly employees, this will be total work hours―and minutes if you want to pay exact amounts.
-For salaried, it’ll be a set number of hours agreed upon at the time of hire like a standard 40 hours, regardless of actual hours worked.
-You’ll also need to have selected a pay schedule at this point, which means you should know if you’re paying employees weekly, biweekly, or on some other cadence.
+To start doing payroll, you’ll need to figure out how much time each employee has worked for the period.
+For hourly employees, this will be total work hours (and minutes if you want to pay exact amounts).
+For salaried staff, it’ll be a set number of hours agreed upon at the time of hire (like a standard 40 hours, regardless of actual hours worked).
+You’ll also need to have selected a pay schedule at this point.
+This schedule means you should know if you’re paying employees weekly, biweekly, monthly, etc.

 Total Work Time for Salaried Employees

-You should pay your salaried employees the same amount per pay period unless you have a nonexempt salaried position and are legally required to pay out overtime worked.
-Upon hiring an employee, you’ll determine a set annual salary amount and a guaranteed number of hours for which they will be paid.
-Knowing this information will help you calculate how much you should be paying each salaried employee each pay period.
+You should pay your salaried employees the same amount per pay period (unless you have a non-exempt salaried position and are legally required to pay out overtime worked).

 Total Work Time for Hourly Employees

 Calculating total work time for hourly employees is a little more involved than it is for salaried workers but not too complicated.
 Essentially, you’ll add all of the hours and minutes an employee worked for the pay period.

 For example, let’s assume that an hourly employee has worked various hours throughout the week from Monday through Saturday and none Sunday.
 Let’s calculate those hours and minutes to get the total hours worked for the period.

 This employee’s total work time for the week: